logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 and security use cases.

 You can create new security rules to supplement the built-in rules.
-You can also update any preconfigured rule at any time, including adding a notification endpoint (like email or Slack) or changing trigger thresholds.
+You can also update any preconfigured rule at any time, including adding a notification endpoint (for example, email or Slack) or changing trigger thresholds.